HJBallen/Bases_2/README.md

-# 📚 Databases II - Course Materials
+# 📘 Databases II – Group Repository

-This repository contains the materials for the **Databases II** course.
-It includes lecture slides, practical examples, workshops, projects, and other resources aimed at deepening your understanding of advanced database concepts and their implementation in real-world systems.
+Welcome to our group repository for the **Databases II** course, part of our undergraduate program.
+This repo contains our collaborative work throughout the semester, including:

+- ✅ Completed Workshops
+- 💼 Semester Project (Design, Code, Report)
+- 📄 Documentation and Deliverables

+We’re using this repository to stay organized, collaborate efficiently, and track our progress in real time.

 ---
 ## 📂 Repository Structure